How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 2: Prepare the Medium

 Break apart any clumps in your soil and spread it evenly across the tray.
-Gently press the surface flat without compacting it too much—you want the soil to be level and firm enough to support seeds, but not so compressed that roots struggle to penetrate.
+Gently press the surface flat without compacting it too much.
+You want the soil to be level and firm enough to support seeds, but not so compressed that roots struggle to penetrate.
 A light, fluffy texture is ideal.

 Step 3: Add Seeds